heron2014/elasticsearch-searches/README.md

 # Notes about elasticsearch queries

-### ES structure

 ![Structure](https://github.com/heron2014/databases-workshop/blob/master/elasticsearch/img/es_structure.png)

 ### Data in Elasticsearch can be divided into two types:

-* **exact values** (date, user ID but also exact strings such as username or email),eg, Foo is not the same as foo
+* **exact values** (date, user ID but also exact strings such as username or email),eg, Foo is not the same as foo.

   Exact values are easy to query, either matches the query or it doesn't.

 * **full text** (textual data, but also reffered as unstructured data such as body of the email or text of the tweet)

-Querying full-text data are the answers on these questions:
-"How well does this document match the query or How relevant is this document?" as opposed to "Does this docu‐ ment match the query?"
+  Querying full-text data is much more subtle.
+We are not just asking, “Does this docu‐ ment match the query” but “How well does this document match the query?” or "Hoe relevant is this document to given query?"

 **So how ES understands the full-text query?**